armandIT123/React-Web-App/README.md

 you can see how many clients have been added/deleted/edited or the current number of clients

 # Technologies and software:
-React.js, JavaScript, HTML, CSS, React-Hook-Forms, Bootstrap, Json, Visual Studio Code.
+React.js, JavaScript, HTML, CSS, React-Hook-Forms, Bootstrap, Recharts, Json, Visual Studio Code.